 Instructions

-- Preheat oven: Arrange oven rack to the middle position.
-Preheat the oven to 425-degrees Fahrenheit.
+- Preheat the Oven: Arrange oven rack to the middle position and then preheat the oven to 425-degrees Fahrenheit.
 Line a baking sheet with parchment or aluminum for easy clean up.

-- Prepare squash: Place the whole squash on a clean cutting board.
-Use a sharp chef’s knife to cut the squash in half, lengthwise - from root to tip.
+- Prepare Squash for Roasting: Place the whole squash on a clean cutting board.
+Use a sharp chef’s knife to cut the squash in half, lengthwise – from root to tip.
 Use a spoon to scoop out and discard the seeds.
 Use the tins of a fork to pierce the cut sides of the squash all over.
 Use a pastry brush or your fingers to rub the oil all over the cut side of squash.
-Season generously with salt and pepper.
+Then season the squash generously with salt and pepper.

-- Roast: Arrange the halves of squash cut-side-down, so the skin is facing up, on the prepared baking sheet.
-Roast in the oven for 40-50 minutes, or until the squash is extremely fork tender and the edges are caramelized.
+- Roast the Butternut Squash: Arrange the halves of squash on the prepared baking sheet cut-side-down, so the skin is facing up.
+Place the squash in the preheated oven and roast for 40-50 minutes, or until the squash is extremely fork tender and the edges are caramelized.

-- Cool slightly: Remove the squash from the oven and place the baking sheet on a wire rack.
+- Let Squash Cool Slightly: Remove the squash from the oven and place the baking sheet on a wire rack.
 Flip the squash over and set aside until cool just cool enough to handle, but still warm.
-(Tip: Warm squash is easier to mash!)
+(Tip: Don't let the squash cool completely.
+Warm squash is much easier to mash.
+So just let it sit until it's cool enough for you to safely handle.)

-- Mash butternut squash: Use a large spoon to carefully scoop out the insides of the squash and transfer to a large mixing bowl.
-Use a potato masher or a handheld mixer on low to mash the squash until creamy.
+- Mash Buttercup Squash: Use a large spoon to carefully scoop out the insides of the squash and transfer them to a large mixing bowl.
+Then, use a potato masher or a handheld mixer on low to mash the squash it's until creamy in consistency.

-- Add the good stuff – flavor: Add the butter, sugar, maple, garlic, thyme, sage, cinnamon, and nutmeg to the bowl.
+- Add Flavoring Ingredients: Add the butter, sugar, maple, garlic, thyme, sage, cinnamon, and nutmeg to the bowl.
 Season with ½ teaspoon salt and ¼ teaspoon ground black pepper.
-Mash or mix on low to combine.
+Mash with a potato masher or mix on low again until the ingredients are combined.
 Add the cream to the bowl.
-Mix on low to combine, then slowly increase the speed to medium and beat until the squash mixture is smooth and fluffy, about 2 minutes.
+Then use a hand-held mixer and mix on low just until the cream in combined.
+Then, slowly increase the speed to medium and beat until the butternut squash mixture is smooth and fluffy, about 2 minutes.

-- Adjust for taste: Taste the butternut squash mash and adjust as necessary - adding more salt or seasonings for flavor; sugar or maple for sweetness; cream or butter for richness.
+- Adjust for Taste: Taste the mashed buttercup squash and adjust the flavors as necessary – adding more salt or seasonings for flavor; sugar or maple for sweetness; cream or butter for richness.

-- Serve: Transfer the mashed butternut squash to a serving bowl.
+- Serve Butternut Squash Mash: Transfer the mashed butternut squash to a serving bowl.
 Drizzle with a little maple, garnish with a dab of butter and a few fresh thyme sprigs.
-Best if served immediately, while warm.
+For the best taste, serve immediately while the squash is still warm.
+Enjoy!

 Notes